YongliHe23/SequenceExamples-GE/tv6/README.md

 ## Preparing a .seq file for tv6

 The key points to keep in mind when creating a .seq file for GE scanners are summarized here.
-For more details, see the user guide pdf.
+For more details, see the Pulseq on GE v1 user guide pdf.

 ### Define segments (block groups) by adding TRID labels